Culiacan Sinaloa, Mexico Travel Guide

 Culiacán sits strategically within the fertile valleys of the central part of Sinaloa, a state known as Mexico's agricultural breadbasket.
 The city lies at the confluence of the Tamazula and Humaya rivers, which merge to form the Culiacán River, flowing west towards the Pacific Ocean.
 This riverine environment shapes much of the city's character, creating lush green spaces and influencing its historical development.

-The city's elevation is relatively low, typically around 55 meters (180 feet) above sea level, contributing to its warm climate.
+The city's elevation is relatively low, typically around 55 meters (180 feet) at an elevation of, adding to its warm climate.
 To the east, the Sierra Madre Occidental mountains rise majestically, offering a dramatic backdrop and influencing regional meteorological patterns.
 To the west, the flat coastal plains stretch towards the Gulf of California, about an hour's drive away, giving Culiacán easy access to fresh seafood that defines its cuisine.

 Sinaloa is a agricultural region in Mexico.